Deborah Santana: Early life and education

 Santana is the daughter of the blues musician Saunders King and Jo Frances King (née Willis).
-Santana graduated from the California Institute of Integral Studies and holds a Master of Arts in Philosophy and Religion with a Concentration in Women’s Spirituality.
+Santana graduated from the California Institute of Integral Studies and holds a Master of Arts in Philosophy and Religion with a Concentration in Women's Spirituality.

 Career

-From 1994 to 2007, Santana was Vice-President and COO of Santana Management, which involved working in management of her husband's band.
+From 1994 to 2007, Santana was vice-president and COO of Santana Management, which involved working in management of her husband's band.

 Philanthropy

 As a philanthropist, Santana founded Do a Little, a non-profit which seeks to empower children and underprivileged women, in 2008.
 Santana has also served as a trustee for ANSA (Artists for a New South Africa) and the Smithsonian Institution.
-She is on the board of directors of the Violence Intervention program in Los Angeles and is a First Century Leader of the Smithsonian American Women's History Initiative, as well as a member of the Advisory Committee.
+She is on the board of directors of the Violence Intervention program in Los Angeles and is a First Century Leader of the Smithsonian American Women's History Initiative, and a Member of the Smithsonian National Education Outreach Working Group for the Smithsonian Under Secretary for Education.
 Santana is also a founding donor of the Smithsonian National Museum of African American History and Culture.

 In 2005, Santana published Space Between the Stars: My Journey to an Open Heart, a memoir detailing her biracial upbringing as a child of African-American and European-American parents, and her marriage to Carlos.
 In 2018, Santana edited and co-published the anthology All the Women in My Family Sing: Women Write the World: Essays on Equality, Justice, and Freedom (Nothing But the Truth So Help Me God), a collection of poems and stories written by 69 women of color.
 She has also contributed to the anthologies Tutu As I Know Him: On a Personal Note (2006), Nothing But the Truth So Help Me God (2012), Life Moments for Women (2012), and 20 Years - Chokecherries Anniversary Edition (2013).

 Santana is credited as a producer on five short documentary films focusing on the Daraja Academy, a free secondary boarding school for high performing girls in need in Kenya, and the work of non-profit partners in South Africa.
 Four of these films were directed by Emmy Award-winner Barbara Rick.
 Santana continues to support the Daraja Academy both financially and by using her celebrity to bring awareness.

+Santana is a lead investor of the Courage Museum, opening in San Francisco in 2025.
+The Courage Museum is a world-class immersive educational program that will be a bold new platform for public education, inspiration, and action, a place where individuals are informed and equipped with tools to rethink violence and advance concrete change.

 Personal life

-Santana has three children with Carlos Santana.
+Santana has three children with Carlos Santana, whom she married in 1973 and divorced in 2007.
 Salvador Santana is a songwriter, band leader, and instrumentalist; Stella Santana, a singer/songwriter/performer; and Angelica Santana, a writer, archivist, and film producer.

+Santana married actor Carl Lumbly in 2015 and the couple divorced in 2019.